LokiMidgard/Dice-Tool/docs/how-it-works.md

 ![probability graph](images/simple-propability.png)

-The Probability is written in the braces, before that is the rolled value.
-In the next line is the result.
+The blue circles, the leaves of the tree, are all possible outcomes.
+The Probability is written in green under the circles.
+The rolled value is written next to the arrows.
+The sum of all roles are written in the circles.

+The purple circles are states where we need to role an additional dice.
+That's the first, the root, state since we haven't rolled any dice yet and the state where we have rolled our first 6.

 As you can see the the values from 1 - 5 have a probability of 1/6.
 The values from 7 - 12 have a probability of 1/36.
 To get the probability of the 3 you just